Photos of Atlantis Play Center in Garden Grove say more about this park than I could ever relay in words. It’s funky, fun, and HUGE!

 - It’s run by the city of Garden Grove.
 It’s clean, nice, and full of nice families with young kids.

-- Entrance fee of $2 (sign on window notes that they don’t take bills larger than a $10) – kids under 2 are free
+- CASH ONLY – Entrance fee of $2 (sign on window notes that they don’t take bills larger than a $10) – kids 2 and under are free.

 - Also a sign reading “no waxed paper” – guess it makes the slides go faster?

-- Limited hours of operation compared to a traditional park.
+- Closed on Mondays and limited hours of operation compared to a traditional park.
 Once I went there and it was closed.

 - Sometimes kids come down the slide too fast and bump into the child in front of them.
 I usually stand near the bottom when its my kids’ turn to come down.